Yuri Mamin: I Wish You

-Neptune's Holiday
+The Holiday of Neptun

 In 1985, a meeting with the talented screenwriter Vladimir Vardunas, a playwright whom Mamin compares to Gogolian, had determined the fate of both cinematographers.

 The first collaborative satirical film of Mamin and Vardunas "Neptune’s Holiday" (1986) became immediate popular.
 Attendees at the Fifth Congress of Soviet Filmmakers and at writer and journalist conventions responded vigorously to Mamin's work, calling it "the first film of Perestroika".

 "Neptune’s Holiday" was honored with a number of professional film prizes, including the Golden Ducat award in Mannheim (1986) and the Charlie Chaplin Great Award in Gabrovo (1987).

 Fountain

-Mamin's philosophical film Fountain (1988), written by Vladimir Vardunas, was unanimously chosen for first prize at the first International Film Festival "Golden Duke" in Odessa.
+Mamin's philosophical film Fountain (1988), written by Vladimir Vardunas, was unanimously chosen for first prize at the first International Film Festival "Golden Duke" in Odesa.
 The judging panel, led by Eldar Ryazanov, consisted of the satirist Mikhail Zhvanetsky, journalist Vitaly Korotich, composer Nikita Bogoslovsky and artist Ilya Glazunov.

 In 1989, Mamin won the Chaplin's Golden Cane Award for Fountain in Vevey, Switzerland, the second Chaplin award in Gabrovo, Bulgaria, as well as numerous other awards at different international film festivals.

 The actors of the film - Viktor Mikhailov, Sergey Dreiden (Dontsov), Ivan Krivoruchko, Lyudmila Samokhvalova, Zhanna Kerimtaeva and Nina Usatova - won the prize for the best ensemble cast at the "Constellation" (Sozvezdie) film festival.

 Bakenbardy

 In 1990, Mamin released the film "Bakenbardy" ("SIDEBURNS"), written by V. Leikin, a brutal Brechtian farce about a fanatical "national-Pushkinist" scholar and his clique, who were obsessed with nationalist ideas and the poetry of Alexander Pushkin.
 This film was made in a time of rampant nationalism in Russia.

-"Bakenbardy" has not yet been released in Russian theaters for ideological reasons.
-However, it received the prestigious FIPRESCI Award at the film festival in San Sebastian, Spain.
+"Bakenbardy" received the prestigious FIPRESCI Award at the film festival in San Sebastian, Spain.

 Window to Paris

-"Window to Paris" (1993) is the most famous of Mamin’s works, which remains highly popular in Russia.
+"Window to Paris" (1993) is the most famous of Mamin's works, which remains highly popular in Russia.
 It combines elements of science fiction, romance and sharp social satire.
 While sharply criticizing demoralized Russian nouveau riche and wannabe businessmen who humiliate the intelligentsia, it is a romantic story about a Russian musician who discovers an interdimensional portal and suddenly ends up in Paris together with his drunk roommates.
 In turn, a French woman, played by Agnès Soral, ends up in decaying slums of Saint Petersburg.